 MegaPod® Brochure MegaPod® Case Study

 Containerized and skid mounted UPS systems are another approach to simplifying installation on site.
 Containerized systems are designed to house all critical load power components.
 This includes the UPS, batteries, switchgear, cooling, static transfer switches, automatic transfer switches, fire suppression and emergency lighting.
 This provides a fully engineered approach that can be set at site and just requires input and output cabling installation.
 This drastically reduces site cost by putting all power expansion in the container, pair this with another generator and the site can add capacity in modular way.
-Skid mounting of UPS modules provides a similar approach as the container wear everything is pre-connected but is meant to go inside the building so it does not offer its own cooling, fire suppression or lighting.
+Skid mounting of UPS modules provides a similar approach as the container where everything is pre-connected but is meant to go inside the building so it does not offer its own cooling, fire suppression or lighting.

 Future expansion is a basic design element to work around when designing colocation facilities.
 Customers do not want to purchase more equipment than they need at the initial build.
 One customer required a unique switchgear design to allow additional output distribution to be added in the future without having to take the system completely down.
 They also required all output breakers to be touch-safe so that technicians would not be in harm's way while performing service measurements on live equipment.
 Mitsubishi was able to meet these customers’ demands and remain breaker manufacturer impartial.

 When performing preventative maintenance on a critical UPS system, it is common to transition from the UPS to the maintenance bypass source.
 This procedure can require the opening and closing of large breakers.
 One concern is the event of an arc flash during a transition caused by a breaker failure.
 To safely transition the UPS system to maintenance bypass, Mitsubishi integrated a PLC control system with a touch screen HMI to perform this procedure from a safe operating distance.
 The onsite technician can now safely perform the transition without any concern for operator error or arc flash.